Localized spherical deconvolution: Needlet construction

 Remarking that $k\to E_k(f,\pi)$ is decreasing, by a standard condensation argument this is equivalent to

-and the following theorem states that as it is the case for Besov spaces in $\mathbb{R}^d$, the needlet coefficients are good indicators of the regularity and in fact Besov spaces of $\mathbb{S}^2$ are Besov bodies, when expressed using the needlet expansion. \begin{theorem}
+and the following theorem states that as it is the case for Besov spaces in $\mathbb{R}^d$, the needlet coefficients are good indicators of the regularity and in fact Besov spaces of $\mathbb{S}^2$ are Besov bodies, when expressed using needlet expansion.
+We provide in Figure \ref{fig1} a graphical representation of a needlet which shows its localization around the associated cubature point. \begin{theorem} Let $1\le\pi\le+\infty$, $s>0$, $0\le r\le+\infty$.
+Let $f$ be a measurable function and define